 Next, the flower shop owner enters her keyword ideas into Google Ads Keyword Planner.

-Based on the information in Google’s Keyword Planner, “wedding flowers fall”, looks like one of the highest volume keywords, and has one of the lowest associated costs.
+Based on the information in Google’s Keyword Planner, “wedding flowers fall”, looks like one of the highest volume keywords, and has one of the lowest associated costs so we can infer the difficulty for this search is relatively low.
 So the flower shop owner decides this is a great keyword to select.
 It’s trending, has a higher monthly search volume than other keyword ideas, and fall is not one of the busiest wedding seasons for her flower shop, which means there is likely more opportunity to sell more wedding flowers during this season.

-The florist goes through her keyword ideas and ends up choosing ten target SEO keywords to incorporate into her website to improve her search engine rankings, boost website traffic, and ultimately reach her business goal of increasing wedding flower revenue by 30% over the next 12 months.
+The florist goes through her keyword ideas and ends up choosing ten target SEO keywords which she will create new content for in order to incorporate into her website & improve her search engine rankings, boost website traffic, and help her to reach her business goal of increasing wedding flower revenue by 30% over the next 12 months.

 Let’s recap.
 Choosing SEO keywords is the foundation of any SEO strategy.
 When choosing your SEO keywords, always start with a business goal.
 Then, think about the stages of your customer buying process and where your target audience spends time online during their purchase journey.
 Use the language your current customers use and topics they care about to generate keyword ideas.
 Once you have a list of keyword ideas, compare keyword difficulty, search volume, and trends over time to choose the most valuable SEO keywords for your business and goals.